8 Useful Commands to Monitor Swap Space Usage in Linux

 Swap: 7.9G 0B 7.9G

 From the output above, you can see that the last line provides information about the system swap space.
-For more usage and examples of free command can be found at: 10 free Command to Check Memory Usage in Linux.
+More usage and examples of free commands can be found at: 10 free Commands to Check Memory Usage in Linux.

 4. Using top Command

-The top command displays processor activity of your Linux system, tasks managed by kernel in real-time.
+The top command displays the processor activity of your Linux system, and tasks managed by the kernel in real-time.
 To understand how the top command works, read this article: 12 top Commands to Check Linux Process Activity

-To check swap space usage with the help of ‘top’ command run the following command.
+To check swap space usage with the help of the ‘top’ command run the following command.

 # top